AbdelrhmanNile/skynix/README.md

-- when configuring skynix, provide more than one nlpcloud api tokens. create multiple accounts on [nlpcloud](https://nlpcloud.com/) and get the api tokens. after creating an account play with it a bit in the playground to not get banned.
+- when configuring skynix, provide more than one nlpcloud api tokens. create multiple accounts on [nlpcloud](https://nlpcloud.com/) and get the api tokens. after creating an account play with it a bit in the playground to not get banned. after a while of using these tokens, nlpcloud will rate-limit them with 1 request per hour, when it happens, create another account and get another token.

 - DO NOT use a vanilla gpt-j model from [forefront](https://www.forefront.ai/), fine-tune one using the dataset provided in the repo. they give you a free 10$ credit every month.